The Philippines Right Now

 Is it better to use cash or card in the Philippines?

 Use both.
-Cards work well in malls, hotels, chain restaurants, and larger tourist businesses, but cash is still essential for transport, small eateries, markets, and many businesses outside major tourist centres.
+Cards work well in malls, hotels, chain restaurants, and larger tourist businesses, but cash is still essential for transport, small eateries, markets, and many businesses outside major tourist centers.
 Carry cash before heading to smaller islands.

 Culture & etiquette